top of page

 3. Selective Laser Sintering (SLS)

-SLS utilizes a high-powered laser to fuse small particles of polymer powder.
+SLS (Pictured Left) utilizes a high-powered laser to fuse small particles of polymer powder.
 It's highly advantageous for creating complex geometries without the need for support structures, making it ideal for functional prototypes and low-volume production runs.

 4. Multi Jet Fusion (MJF)